 Southfields Primary School is committed to ensuring that all children are fully challenged and achieve their potential through quality first teaching.
-Due to the allocation of additional funding and the accountability this brings, the school will ensure that disadvantaged more able pupils are provided with opportunities to not only access and embrace the curriculum, but to experience learning and life skills that will develop their whole being as a child.
-Experiences can include additional sports, music, Arts or simply new experiences that may not be because of their circumstances.
-Our aim is to help our children nurture existing talents and help them identify new ones.
+Due to the allocation of additional funding and the accountability this brings, the school will ensure that disadvantaged rapid graspers are provided with opportunities to not only access and embrace the curriculum, but to experience learning and life skills that will develop their whole being as a child.
+Experiences can include additional sports, music, Arts or simply new experiences that may not be available to help them because of their circumstances.
+Our aim is to help our children nurture existing talents, and help them to identify new ones.
 These opportunities can be provided in and/or outside of school hours.